Psykopear/neovim-package-info/README.md

 - [ ] Cache results for a while
 - [ ] Check requirement and highlight if currently installed package does not match
 - [ ] Make colors configurable

-## Notes
-Don't misunderstand me, I hate JS, but also its community